-An estimated 10,970 Chum adults returned to the Coquitlam River study area in 2018.
+An estimated 10,970 Chum adults returned to the Coquitlam River study area in 2019.
 As with past year, we are unable to estimate precision due to insufficient observer efficiency data.
-In 2019, 2.3 million $\pm$ 20% Chum fry outmigrated past the lowermost trap.
-This is well within the range for Treatment 2 (range: 1.9-12.7 million fry) and is high compared to Treatment 1 (0.8-3.4 million fry).
-Egg-to-fry survival ranged from 3.7%-26.8%, and averaged 10.0% during
+In 2020, 0.84 million \pm 5% Chum fry outmigrated past the lowermost trap.
+This is below the range for Treatment 2 (range: 1.9-12.7 million fry) and at the low end of the range for Treatment 1 (0.8-3.4 million fry).
+Egg-to-fry survival ranged from 3.7%-26.8%, and averaged 10.0% during Treatment 1.

-Treatment 1.
 Egg-to-fry survival during Treatment 2 averaged 24.7% and ranged from 12%-40%.
 Some or all our survival estimates could be biased high as they exceed the published values for Pacific Northwest streams (Bradford 1995).
 Survival estimates may be better interpreted as an index, only comparable within the Coquitlam River Monitoring Program.
 Mean survival was significantly higher during Treatment 2 then during Treatment 1 (2-tailed t-test p=0.01).
 Preliminary stock-recruitment analysis also suggests that Treatment 2 likely increased fry production compared with Treatment 1.
 These findings could change as we further refine the Chum escapement model as well as with further comparisons with other rivers.
 Chum salmon returns to Coquitlam River were greatly improved in 2002-2018 compared to escapements in years prior to the implementation of the Treatment 1 flow regime in 1997.